madetech/blog/posts/continuous_feedback_peer_review_for_the_21st_century.md

 ### Short Term Measurable Goals

-This covers what we can do to action the feedback often received in section 1.
+This covers what we can do to action the feedback received from others.
 An example of this would be to give a talk at a meet up or work on a different part of the tech stack.
 When we put in a short term measurable goal it is important to set a time when this can be reviewed to ensure that these objectives are at the forefront of our mind.
 In order to stop these changes from being ephemeral, we keep them noted down after they are done to remind us to keep doing them.

 ## The Argument For Continuous Feedback